 Since the Lamayuru village shares a distance of around 125 km from Leh, it is advisable to stay there for a night and enjoy the calmness and serenity of Lamayuru, fully.
-There are many people who choose to stay in Lamayuru for weeks and months, practicing yoga.
-There are various stay options in Lamayuru like Hotel Moonland, Siachen Guesthouse, Dragon Hotel etc.
+Many people choose to stay in Lamayuru for weeks and months, practicing yoga.
+There are various stay options in Lamayuru like Hotel Moonland, Siachen Guesthouse, Dragon Hotel, etc.

-Even Lamayuru monastery offers accommodation options too along with other guest houses in Lamayuru village.
-So, head out and enjoy a bike ride to this beautiful and
+Even the Lamayuru monastery offers accommodation options too along with other guest houses in Lamayuru village.
+So, head out and enjoy a bike ride to this beautiful and majestic landscape place.

 In case you are planning a two day trip from Leh to Lamayuru, you can even come back from Lamayuru via Dah – Hanu route as well to explore Dah – Hanuthang villages and local culture up there.